LearnersGuild/partners/Guiding-Principles/agreements.md

 There are two distinct and complementary 'modes' or 'spaces' that we operate in as partners. **Org Space** concerns itself with getting the work done.
 Moving the company towards its purpose tactically and strategically.
 Our [Operating Model](Operating-Model) spells out the details of our **Org Space** agreements.
 When operating in **Org Space** we intentionally put our personal tensions aside and step into our roles and function from there.

 We are, however, much more than our roles.
 In our work together we are affected as people, not just as roles.
 In the course of working with each other, we impact each other.
-Feelings get hurt, toes get stepped on.
-Friendships start and end.
+Toes get stepped on, feelings get hurt, friendships start and end.
 Misunderstandings.
 Attraction.
+Power struggles.
 You name it.

 Our Tribe agreements are our attempt to deliberately address our interpersonal relationships, and care for them.
 In doing so, we are more able to fulfill our organizations' purpose.

-For this reason, every partner takes on a secondary objective: ** to care for, and nurture our teams' culture and the relationships in it **
+For this reason, **every partner takes on a secondary purpose: to co-create a thriving culture for our team that brings out the best in us**

 ## Four Tribe Agreements